czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 As an avid reader, I have come across my fair share of clickbait headlines.
 Yes, I get it.

-Writing clickbait headlines does work and you will probably get the clicks to your content.
+Writing clickbait headlines does work and you will probably get clicks to your content.

 But what happens when your audience clicks on a headline to find out your content has nothing to do with it?